 Europe’s history is fascinating and European art expresses the historical and cultural shifts from prehistoric times to ancient Rome and Greece, and modern Europe.
 You can explore the origins of Europe through the lens of Classical, Byzantine, Medieval, Gothic, Renaissance, and more artistic styles at the following iconic museums and galleries:

 Learn more: Top 10 Best European Cities for Art Lovers

 There are many islands to visit in Europe, depending on your chosen country and the type of trip you would like to have.
 Below are some to consider:

-When choosing a destination or island experience, you could learn more about exploring the Greek islands with our Greek Island Hopping Itineraries or visiting Portuguese islands with our Azores Islands Vacation Packages.
-You may also prefer more information on cruises, to be found in our Croatia Island Itineraries, or spending time on the Italian island of Sicily with our Sicily Tours & Vacations.
+When choosing a destination or island experience, you could learn more about exploring the Greek islands with our Greek island hopping itineraries or visiting Portuguese islands with our Azores Islands vacations.
+You may also prefer more information on cruises, to be found in our Croatia island itineraries, or spending time on the Italian island of Sicily with our Sicily tours and vacations.

 From Mediterranean resort towns to the UK’s windswept coastal cliffs, and Greek islands to the northern shores of Iceland, Europe has expansive coastlines with picturesque beaches.
 Below, we highlight the best beaches to consider for your trip: